 Susi Schuele is a self-taught abstract artist creating in her home studio.
 Raised in the Northwest suburbs of Chicago, she now lives in Carpentersville, Illinois with her husband, Chuck and her very spoiled dogs and studio mates, Stardust and Luna.
 She recently moved back to Illinois after a 16 year residence in Lisbon, Wisconsin.

 Susi has been creating in some way since she was a child.
 She is self taught, beginning with acrylic paint and drawing and now works primarily with watercolor and colorful stains.

 After a long career in technology, graphic design and web design, she found her “Second Touch” from God and began her full time art journey.
-She has been creating colorful abstract art since approximately 2015.
+She has been creating colorful abstract art on wood and paper since approximately 2015.

 “Creating colorful art has refocused my perspective toward the lighter, happier, positive side of each new day.
 I have seen the same effect on people when they view my art work!
 Their wide smiles reach their eyes.
 Their expressions as they realize that my signature pieces are stain on wood and not paint is always a powerful, joyful reaction, both to them and to me.
 Color brings out the best in everyone.”

 Susi has attained her technical abilities from studying the works of artists she admires, such as VanGogh and Monet.
 She is always experimenting with a variety of tools and mediums in her home studio to achieve her desired effect.
 Susi's current inventory includes art created with colorful stains, watercolors, gouache and alcohol ink.